 Resources

 There are many sources of support available.

 Taking advantage of them can help you succeed.

 Additional College Services

 Living independently at college can be overwhelming at first.
 Most colleges offer services to help with many different challenges.
 These services are available to all students, not just students with disabilities.
 Here are some examples:

-Academic Resource Center
+ACADEMIC RESOURCE CENTERS

-Offers academic coaching, professional and peer tutoring, academic reading strategies, organization and time management skills, general study strategies and study habits for specific classes.
+Offer academic coaching, professional and peer tutoring, academic reading strategies, organization and time management skills, general study strategies, and strategies for specific classes.

-Residential Services

-Assists with housing and roommate issues.

-Campus Dining Services

-Dietary experts can help students with food allergies, sensitivities, and other special needs.

-Counseling
+COUNSELING SERVICES

-Provides short-term assistance with stress management, home-sickness, anxiety, and other mental health needs.
+Provide short-term assistance with stress management, home-sickness, anxiety, and other mental health needs.

-Health Centers
+FINANCIAL AID AND BUSINESS OFFICES

+Assist with school tuition/billing inquiries, financial aid questions, scholarship information, and post-college loan repayment information.

+RESIDENTIAL SERVICES

+Assist with housing and roommate issues.

+HEALTH CENTERS

 Help with illness, injuries, and medications.
 Provides referrals to area healthcare providers for more serious conditions.

-Religious Centers

-Offers resources, events, and gathering spaces for students of various religious faiths.

-Financial Aid and Business Offices

-Assist with school tuition/billing inquiries, financial aid questions, scholarship information, and post-college loan repayment information.

-Information Technology Support
+INFORMATION TECHNOLOGY SUPPORT SERVICES

-Supports supplied technology like dorm internet service and computer labs, and answers general technologyrelated questions.
+Support supplied technology like dorm internet service and computer labs, and answers general technology-related questions.

-Career Centers
+CAMPUS DINING SERVICES

+Dietary experts can help students with food allergies, sensitivities, and other special needs.

+RELIGIOUS CENTERS

+Offer resources, events, and gathering spaces for students of various religious faiths.

+CAREER CENTERS

 Help students explore college majors, careers, internships, and post-graduation employment.
-Helps with skills such as resume writing, interviewing, and evaluating job offers.
+Help with skills such as resume writing, interviewing, and evaluating job offers.

 External Resources

-Parent Information Center (PIC)
+PARENT INFORMATION CENTER (PIC)

-NH Based Parent/Family Assistance Center - providing comprehensive information for families of students with disabilities.
+NH-based parent/family assistance center - providing comprehensive information for families of students with disabilities.

 picnh.org

-Vocational Rehabilitation (NHVR)
+VOCATIONAL REHABILITATION (NHVR)

 Vocational Rehabilitation is a division of the Department of Education that assists persons with disabilities to help themselves to get a job, keep the job, and develop a lifelong career.
 This can include training and education.

 education.nh.gov/vr

-Association on Higher Education and Disability (AHEAD)
+ASSOCIATION ON HIGHER EDUCATION AND DISABILITY (AHEAD)

-AHEAD: develops, shares, and provides relevant knowledge; strategically engages in actions that enhance higher educational professionals' effectiveness; and advocates on behalf of its membership, their institutions, their work, and those they serve ensuring full, effective participation by individuals with disabilities in every aspect of the postsecondary experience.
+AHEAD: develops, shares, and provides relevant knowledge; strategically engages in actions that enhance higher educational professionals' effectiveness; and advocates on behalf of its membership, their institutions, their work, and those they serve, ensuring full, effective participation by individuals with disabilities in every aspect of the postsecondary experience.
 AHEAD envisions a postsecondary experience that embraces disability and is free from barriers.

 ahead.org

-The U.S. Department of Education (USDOE)
+THE U.S. DEPARTMENT OF EDUCATION (USDOE)

-This Department is dedicated to helping students and their families understand the changes students with disabilities will face going from high school to college or to other post-secondary training.
+This Department is dedicated to helping students and their families understand the changes students with disabilities will face going from high school to college or to other post-secondary training. ed.gov/ocr/transition.html ed.gov/ocr/transitionguide.html

-ed.gov/ocr/transition.html

-ed.gov/ocr/transitionguide.html

-Mobility International USA
+MOBILITY INTERNATIONAL USA

-Mobility International USA (MIUSA) is a disability-led non-profit organization advancing disability rights and leadership globally.
-Their mission is to empower people with disabilities around the world to achieve their human rights through international exchange and international development.
+Mobility International USA (MIUSA) is a disability-led nonprofit organization advancing disability rights and leadership globally.
+Their mission is to empower people with disabilities around the world to achieve their human rights through international exchange and international development. miusa.org/resource/tipsheet/collegeaccessibility miusa.org/resource/tipsheet/campusresources